serverless-mom/Karumsepa/README.md

 4. run tests with `\nightwatch\nightwatch`
 5. go to localhost:3030 to see results!

+### usage notes

+* a comment with the content `// nightwatch --test tests/path/to/test.js` can be useful to uncomment when you want to run only that test

 ### Who do I talk to? ###

 * Toby (@tobyfee)